coreysnyder04/Angular1-Webpack-Seed/README.md

 ## Getting Started

-To get you started you can simply clone the aver-seed repository and install the dependencies:
+To get you started you can simply clone the Angular-Webpack-Seed repository and install the dependencies:

 ### Prerequisites

-You need git to clone the aver-seed repository.
+You need git to clone the Angular-Webpack-Seed repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

-We also use a number of node.js tools to initialize and test aver-seed.
+We also use a number of node.js tools to initialize and test Angular-Webpack-Seed.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

-### Clone aver-seed
+### Clone Angular-Webpack-Seed

-Clone the aver-seed repository using [git][git]:
+Clone the Angular-Webpack-Seed repository using [git][git]:

 ```
 git clone [PUT REPO URL HERE]]
 cd [DIR NAME]]
 ```

-If you just want to start a new project without the aver-seed commit history then you can do:
+If you just want to start a new project without the Angular-Webpack-Seed commit history then you can do:

 ```bash
 git clone --depth=1 [Add REPO path here.git] <your-project-name>